-- (This isn’t investment advice, but I can tell you that I put a very small amount of money into a few NFTX Vaults for the collections that I think are most likely to make good long-term holdings and hopefully go up in value: CryptoPunks, Autoglyphs, Chromie Squiggle, and Ringers.
+- (This isn’t investment advice, but I can tell you that I put a small amount of money into a few NFTX and Fractional Vaults for the collections that I think are most likely to make good long-term holdings and hopefully go up in value: CryptoPunks, Autoglyphs, Chromie Squiggle, and Ringers.
 But again, I’m not terribly deep in the NFT scene myself, so I’m basing that on people I trust like Kevin Rose.)

 - You can also look at NFT’s in the gaming space—for example: Axie Infinity, Sandbox, Decentraland, and Enjin.